small-rose/NoteBook/DevNotes/git.md

 ---
 layout: default
 title: Git Emoji
-parent: Git
+has_children: true
-nav_order: 1
+permalink: docs/git
 ---

-# Git emoji
+# Git About
 {: .no_toc }

 ## Table of contents